arista-netdevops-community/avd-extended-workshop/marp_slides.md

 `Section 1.3`

-> - skip practice this section if you are using Codespaces
+> - skip hands on in this section if you are using Codespaces
 > - still read the slides as they explain AVD installation process

 ---